Ghost Notes

-Ghost Notes is the fifth full-length studio album by American rock band Veruca Salt, released on July 10, 2015, through El Camino Records.
+Ghost Notes is the fifth full-length studio album by American rock band Veruca Salt, released on July 10, 2015, through El Camino Media.
 It is the first to feature the band's original lineup since their second album, Eight Arms to Hold You (1997).

 Background

 Following the band's 1997 release Eight Arms to Hold You, drummer Jim Shapiro quit.
-Shortly after, in 1998, Nina Gordon and bassist Steve Lack also left, leading Louise Post to release two new Veruca Salt albums with other musicians, Resolver in 2000, and IV in 2006.
+Shortly after, in 1998, Nina Gordon and bassist Steve Lack also left, leaving Louise Post to release two new Veruca Salt albums with other musicians, Resolver in 2000, and IV in 2006.
 Gordon told The Los Angeles Times that after seeing the reception from Mazzy Star's 2012 reunion she got the desire to make music with Post again.
 The two met up for the first time in 14 years and began writing music that would become Ghost Notes.

 Production and release

 For Ghost Notes, the four original band members collaborated more on songwriting than they had before.
 The lyrics focused on their shared experiences, with Gordon saying, "I think a lot of the content in the new songs is about our feelings surrounding the breakup, regrets about the breakup, the thrill of getting back together.
 It's really not so much about our individual lives the way it used to be."

 Ghost Notes was released on July 10, 2015.
 It was produced by Brad Wood, who also produced Veruca Salt's debut American Thighs.
 Two of the songs had previously been released.
 "The Museum of Broken Relationships" was on the band's 2014 Record Store Day release MMXIV, and "Black and Blonde" is a new recording (with a new chorus and revised lyrics) of a song originally recorded by Gordon for her first solo album, Tonight and the Rest of My Life (2000).

 The double-LP vinyl edition released by El Camino in January 2016 features a revised track listing with three additional selections.